-Because of this, and my affinity for food and restaurants, I frequently get asked for recommendations by friends visiting the city for the first time so I figured I would put together a list of some classics and “can’t miss spots”.
-Before anyone gets up-in-arms about anything I left out – remember I had to draw the line somewhere and also there are a lot of restaurants in NYC and they are constantly changing!
+Because I grew up in New Jersey and my affinity for food and restaurants, I frequently get asked for recommendations by friends visiting the New York City for the first time.
+I figured I would put together a list of some classics and “can’t miss spots”.
+Before anyone gets up-in-arms about anything I left out – remember I had to draw the line somewhere!
+There are a lot of restaurants in NYC and they are constantly changing!
 These are the ones that I think have a cool history and good food perfect for first time visitors.
 I’ve limited this list to Manhattan though I love the outer boroughs.
 Find more about my Chinatown favorites here and Williamsburg, Brooklyn favorites here.

-In high school heading into the city meant taking the train in with friends for days and nights inspired by “Gossip Girl”.
+In high school going to the city meant taking the train in with friends for days and nights inspired by “Gossip Girl”.
 We went on shopping sprees at Bloomingdales or tried on designer prom dresses we could never afford at Henri Bendel.
 It also meant taking in numerous Broadway shows – everything from “Les Misérables” and “Chicago” to “Legally Blonde” and multiple viewings of “Wicked”.
-We rarely went below 14th Street or above 80th, but during this period I fell in love with the magic of this city, trash-filled streets and all.
+We rarely went below 14th Street or above 80th, but during this period I fell in love with the magic of this city – trash-filled streets and all.
 I also briefly worked in Bryant Park after college before moving back to Los Angeles.

 What do I consider to be a good bagel?
 It should be a hand rolled bagel with a soft and chewy center with an almost-glossy crunchy, bubbled exterior.
 What is it not?
 A cake-like bread with a hole in it.
 No matter where you get it, one thing is for certain, few things go together as well as bagels and schmear.